Best Online Master’s Degrees in: Database Administration

 Editor’s Picks: Online Schools for Database Administration

 DePaul University won our best value award for the schools that offer an online master’s degree program in database administration.
 PayScale.com, a Seattle-based company with one of the largest online employee salary databases in the world, reports that Boston University’s annual return on investment (ROI), is 7.2%.
 ROI is the measurement of what a student pays for tuition versus what they receive in lifetime earnings.
 When financial aid is considered, the university’s annual ROI increases to 8.8%.

 Walden University claimed our award for flexibility.
 College Prowler gave the university an “A” for academic flexibility, which demonstrates how flexible a school is with making reasonable accommodations to work around a student’s schedule.
 The grade is also determined by how easy it is to register for classes and transfer credits, how much of a time investment is required, and how available classes are.

 The University of Denver claimed our award for financial support.
-According to the National Center for Education Statistics (NCES), 85% of full-time beginning undergraduate students received financial aid in the 2010-2011 school year.
+According to the National Center for Education Statistics (NCES), 85% of full-time beginning undergraduate students received financial aid.
 The university’s office of financial aid works with students to help them identify every type of aid they’re eligible for.
 Its website includes information on the grants, scholarships, and loans available for undergraduate, graduate, and distance learning students.

 Walden University received our award for technology support.
 Since online learning is all about being able to complete your course work at any time of the day, Walden University provides technical support 24 hours a day, seven days a week.
 University staff members also offer assistance in locating assignments, textbooks, and other learning materials, as well as help in accessing other student resources.